 Class of 2021 (Kirkland House)

 Hello!
-My name is Lara Teich and I'm a junior in Kirkland House concentrating in Government and pursuing a secondary in East Asian Studies, with a Citation in Mandarin.
+My name is Lara Teich and I'm a senior in Kirkland House concentrating in Government and pursuing a secondary in East Asian Studies, with a Citation in Mandarin.
 I'm from beautiful Las Cruces, New Mexico, and I'm so thrilled to be a Peer Concentration Counselor this year!

 Within government, I'm most interested in International Relations and Comparative Government, with particular interest in nuclear proliferation and tech policy.
 Among my favorite Government-area classes are: American Foreign Policy taught by Prof. Kertzer, Chinese Political Geography taught by Prof. Koss, and a Technology Dilemmas course taught by Former Secretary of Defense Ash Carter at the Kennedy School.
 Apart from these classes, I've also enjoyed taking classes on Egyptology, Photography, Linguistics, and more--one of the things I appreciate the most about the Government concentration is the ability to explore!